 You will engage in a yearlong inquiry exploring a theme and subject of your choosing.
 Your work will explore current established photographers and photographic practice both of contemporary New Zealand and international art.
-You will develop your critical and fine art skills using a digital SLR camera.
-The two internal standards lead to the external portfolio.
+You will develop your critical and fine art skills using a digital SLR camera and Photoshop skills.
+The course builds on itself, so that the two internal standards lead into the external folio.

-A good level of attendance and achievement in Year 11 Visual Art or by HOD approval.
+A good record of achievement in Level 1 Visual Art, including a successful portfolio submission, or by HOD approval.

-Level NZQA Standard Credits PI SI S&C м&т C&I С UE Litera y Level 1 Code Wr R Lit Num 2 AS91312 v2 Use drawing methods to apply knowledge of conventions appropriate to photography.
-4 SR 2 AS91317 v2 Develop ideas in a related series of drawings appropriate to established photography practice 4 SR 2 91325 vSR3 (optional) Produce a resolved work that demonstrates control of skills appropriate to cultural conventions 4
+Level NZQA Code Standard Credits PI SI S&C м&т C&I ပ UE Litera Wr Le ^s vel 1 Num 2 AS91312 v2 Use drawing methods to apply knowledge of conventions appropriate to photography.
+4 SR 2 AS91317 v2 Develop ideas in a related series of drawings appropriate to established photography practice 4 SR